matiaspompilio/dependency-analyzer/README.md

 - -d, --dependencies Returns each js with the website where it belongs
 - -r, --resources Returns how often resources appear on the websites
 - -h, --help display help for command

+### Tests

+Running unit test using Jest

+Execute `yarn test` to run project tests

+### TODO

+- Improve the test coverage.
+- Publish package to npm registry to make it easier to use